 “I started out teaching school, but realized I couldn’t earn the kind of money I want.
 So I set up a business and became a professional corporate trainer.”

-“I’d just my job.
+“I’d just lost my job.
 I was dead broke and reduced to sleeping on a mattress in a church basement.
 Then I started a blog on the library free computer.
 And today I’ve got an empire.”

 These stories have their place, as I discuss in my Amazon kindle book.
 But in the few seconds you’re allowed on an elevator pitch, focus specifically on how you’ve helped your clients.